cpprhtn/miniEDA/README.md

 ### Overview

-**miniEDA** is a lightweight, user-friendly data exploration and analysis tool that leverages the power of `polars` and `FastAPI`.
-Designed to streamline the process of exploratory data analysis (EDA), miniEDA allows users to perform various data preprocessing and quality assessment tasks efficiently.
-The tool emphasizes a session-based approach, enabling seamless management and transformation of datasets with detailed logging of each operation.
+**miniEDA** is a lightweight, user-friendly data exploration and analysis tool designed to simplify data preprocessing and quality management.
+Leveraging the power of `polars` for efficient data handling and `FastAPI` for seamless interactions, miniEDA aims to streamline exploratory data analysis (EDA) processes.
+The platform is designed with a session-based approach, enabling effective dataset management, transformation, and detailed logging of operations.

-If you would like to check the existing `streamlit` version, please click [here](https://github.com/cpprhtn/miniEDA/tree/streamlit).
+For an existing version using `streamlit`, please click [here](https://github.com/cpprhtn/miniEDA/tree/streamlit).

 ### Key Features

-- **No-Code Data Preprocessing and Visualization**: miniEDA allows users to perform data transformations and visualize data easily without writing code, making it accessible to non-technical users.
+- **No-Code Data Preprocessing and Visualization**: miniEDA provides an intuitive interface for data transformations and visualizations without the need for coding, making it accessible to both technical and non-technical users.
-- **Focus on Data Quality**: The tool incorporates considerations for data quality, including completeness, timeliness, validity, accuracy, consistency, and uniqueness, ensuring high standards are met across datasets.
+- **Enhanced Data Quality Management**: The tool incorporates robust data quality checks, addressing completeness, timeliness, validity, accuracy, consistency, and uniqueness, to ensure high standards across datasets.
-- **Session-Based Data Management and Logging**: Sessions store datasets and their transformation history, ensuring reproducibility and enabling users to track changes and reapply operations systematically.
+- **Session-Based Data Management**: The session-based architecture supports comprehensive data management and transformation history, facilitating reproducibility and efficient tracking of changes.

 ### Purpose

-In many data organizations, it is estimated that 30-40% of time is spent addressing data quality issues rather than focusing on value-adding activities. miniEDA aims to reduce these costs by providing a reliable tool that mitigates common data quality problems.
-Furthermore, by offering a user-friendly, no-code interface, the project enables non-developers to actively engage with data, allowing domain experts to explore and utilize data more effectively.
-This not only democratizes data usage but also enhances the overall efficiency and output of data-driven projects.
+Data organizations often spend 30-40% of their time addressing data quality issues rather than focusing on value-adding tasks. miniEDA is designed to reduce these overheads by offering a reliable solution to common data quality problems.
+With its no-code interface, miniEDA empowers domain experts and non-developers to engage more actively with data, promoting more effective exploration and utilization.
+This approach not only democratizes data access but also boosts overall project efficiency and output.

 ### Installation

-To install miniEDA, clone the repository and install the necessary dependencies.
+To install miniEDA, clone the repository and install the required dependencies.
 Python 3.11 or higher is recommended:

 ```sh
 git clone https://github.com/cpprhtn/miniEDA.git